-Whether your dream vacation involves trekking through ancient ruins or sunbathing on foreign shores, the odds are that it doesn’t come cheap.
+Whether your dream vacation involves trekking through ancient ruins or sunbathing on foreign shores, odds are it doesn’t come cheap.
 In fact, pricey hotel room rates, coupled with sky-high airfare and other fees, cause many people to put their travel dreams on permanent hold.
 However, there are ways to see the world without spending a bundle.

 Here are some tips for choosing the right rewards programs so you can see the world and travel for free.

-Step 1: Join Loyalty Programs
+Join Airline Loyalty Programs

 Many major hotel chains and airlines have loyalty programs that let members earn points for booking hotel rooms and flights.
 Once you have enough points, you can redeem them for free flights or hotel stays.